A Basic Guide To The Notice of Crossing

 It consists of an electronic document linked to the customs documentation that will be presented when clearing the goods.
 The new scheme replaces the Operation Document for Customs Clearance (DODA) that was previously provided by the carrier at the time of transit through customs.

 How long is it valid for?

-For this first phase, the Notice of Crossing will be valid for 7 calendar days.
-However, the obligation to present the goods to customs will continue during the term established in the corresponding regulations for each type of operation.
+During this first phase, the Notice of Crossing will be valid for 7 calendar days.
+However, the requirement to present the goods to customs will continue for the term established in the corresponding regulations for each type of operation.

 The TAG is the device required for the Notice of Crossing, which replaces the Technological Device (Unique Identification Badge), and contains the precise and unalterable information of the goods that are dispatched.

 In order for the TAG to be placed correctly, guaranteeing its legibility, proper functioning, and visual identification, you should take into account the following: